Kota

 • Other payment details

-You may be able to transfer from Illness Benefit to Invalidity Pension.
+They may be able to transfer from Illness Benefit to Invalidity Pension.

-Where to Apply for Invalidity Pension?
+Where Can Employees Apply for Invalidity Pension?

 Invalidity Pension Section